sbergot/wandering-mushroom/content/2020-12-03-the-society-we-live-in.md

 It is important to understand that if you are a reasonable and rational person you end up as an essential worker.
-If you agree that the police is needed to maintain order, that the financial system is not perfect but still bring progress, and that states should help poor people but be careful about their deficit then you cannot resist the forces that will put you in miserable conditions.
+If you agree that the police is needed to maintain order, that the financial system is not perfect but still brings progress, and that states should help poor people but be careful about their deficit then you cannot resist the forces that will put you in miserable conditions.

 You fear making a mistake at your job and losing your sad flat.
 You fear voicing a slightly unpopular opinion and being called out by your friends and ostracized.
-You fear pointing out an injustice you witness because you know that the police would immediately remind you how fair they can be with their sticks.
+You fear calling out an injustice you witness because you know that the police would immediately remind you how fair they can be with their sticks.
 You shut up and endure thanks to social media stars.
 And all things being told, you find it pretty normal.
 It is the way people like you live.
 You are not aware